-When Alda got in touch with Helen, they realized that they are both from the same area in East Providence and both trace their families back to the Azores.
+When Alda got in touch with Helen, they realized that they are both from the same town and both trace their families back to the Azores.
 “I could’ve walked by her on the street or have seen her in the park without knowing it was her,” said Alda.

 Alda and Helen have one other thing in common—they are both breast cancer survivors.
 Early in 2020, Helen went for her routine mammogram and learned that she had early stage breast cancer, just as Alda had.
 She underwent surgery and radiation and is now cancer-free.